Back To Top

-8 essential tips to protect plants from frost, recommended by garden experts
+8 essential tips to protect plants from frost, recommended by our garden experts

 Follow our expert-approved guidance to preserve your plants and protect lawns during impending winter frosts

-While gardens can look gorgeous under a cover of silver frosting the reality of frost is not so magical.
-In order to protect plants from frost during the winter months experts reveal the essential tasks to tackle.
+While gardens can look gorgeous under a cover of silver frosting, the reality of frost is not so magical.
+To protect plants from frost during the winter months, experts reveal the essential tasks to tackle.

-Similar to protecting your garden from heavy rain it's important to undertake several key jobs to give your best plants a better chance of staying healthy during bracing winter temperatures and harsher living conditions.
+Similar to protecting your garden from heavy rain, it's important to undertake several key jobs to give your best winter bedding plants a better chance of staying healthy during bracing winter temperatures and harsher living conditions.
 Particularly frost, which has the potential to kill plants, causing damage to lawns and stunting the growth of any fledgling shrubbery.

 8 essential tips to protect plants from frost this winter